oracle/fastr/documentation/user/README.md

 After this step, the `R` and `Rscript` launchers will become available in the `JAVA_HOME/bin` directory.

 The R language home directory, which will be further referenced as `$R_HOME`, is located in `languages/R`.

-Note: Please have in mind that FastR is not available for ARM64 processors yet.

 ## Prerequisites